 - Ask for a phone call

-Click below to download our free passive candidate email template.
+Click below to download our free passive candidate recruitment email example.

 2. LinkedIn Connection

 One of the simplest ways to find employees is by checking your existing network on social media channels like LinkedIn.
-Through this platform, you can search for candidates who match your needs.
-Even if you’re not already connected with a particular candidate, you can still message them.
+Through this platform, you can search for candidates who match your needs and post open positions.
+Even if you’re not already connected with a particular candidate, you can still message them using LinkedIn In-Message.
 To get your point across without losing interest, it’s important to be concise, especially if the person doesn’t know you.

 - Ask to speak soon, same day if possible

-Click below to download our free email template for LinkedIn connections.
+Click below to download our free recruiter email template for LinkedIn connections.

-Employee referral programs are highly beneficial for companies, as referred employees are more likely to stay in their position, be a better cultural fit, and recommend even more high quality candidates.
-When reaching out to a referred candidate, be clear when indicating who referred them and why they might be a good fit for your company.
+Creating an employee referral program is highly beneficial for companies, as referred employees are more likely to stay in their position, be a better cultural fit, and recommend even more high-quality candidates.
+When reaching out to a referred candidate, clearly indicate who referred them and why they might be a good fit for your company.

 - Name the contact to establish a connection immediately